Omniabsent/Freejousters/README.md

 # FREEJOUSTERS

-<b> Where Sportive Freelancers and tournaments find each other </b>
+<b> Because finding your next freelancing project doesn't have to feel like a war </b>

 Brought to you with the use of: